 Just make sure to read the “Additional Considerations” below to decide if you should meditate and wear the same mala beads, or if you should have different sets for different purposes.

-6. Crystal Healing
+6. Use Mala Beads for Crystal Healing

 One last way you can use mala beads is through the crystals that you choose for your mala.